raveencaldera/electrnoicPointOfSale/README.md

 # electrnoicPointOfSale
-Point of sale system developed using javascript frameworks for inventory and sale business
+Point of sale system developed using javascript frameworks for sale businesses